mia-platform/documentation/CONTRIBUTING.md

 ### Opening pull requests

-After open an issue to suggest your improvement idea, you could implements it directly following the guide lines expained below and finally open a pull request.
+After open an issue to suggest your improvement idea, you could implements it directly following the guide lines explained below and finally open a pull request.

 ## Pull request rules